Entrepreneurship

 Prototyping: Trial and Error

 Good ideas are tempting to build and sell immediately; however, your chances of success will increase markedly if you test your idea before you start shipping it.
-And in order to test it, you first need a basic prototype that users can interact with and get an actual idea of how your solution works and fits into their lives.
+To test it, you first need a basic prototype that users can interact with and get an actual idea of how your solution works and fits into their lives.

 Usability is a keyword when it comes to prototyping and is fundamental when it comes to the success rate of your product.
 A cool solution with a shitty design is going to fail.
-If users don’t know how to use it, they’re not going to be users for long.
+If users don’t know how to use it, they won’t be users for long.
 They will go to your competitor and never look back.
 You want to avoid that, so you need to prototype!

-• lo-fi prototypes help you test out your basic ideas and various features you have in mind.
+- Lo-fi prototypes help you test the basic ideas and features you have in mind.
 They allow you to break your idea into smaller chunks that can be tested in a focused way.

-• hi-fi prototypes help you test out your full idea and nail down details.
-They allow you to get a thorough idea of how your target group feels, thinks about and uses your product.
+- Hi-fi prototypes help you test out your full idea and nail down details.
+They allow you to understand thoroughly how your target group feels, thinks about, and uses your product.

 This might seem like a long and complicated process, but you will save so much time and money in the end if you include this stage in your design process.